Skip to Content

 Instead, now you have evidence of how this candidate handled the task of communicating bad news to remote workers and the result of that communication.
 The answer will help your team make a more informed decision of whether the candidate is the best fit for an important leadership role.

-Ask These Questions to Avoid Blind Spots When Hiring
+Ask These Questions To Avoid Blind Spots When Hiring

 The main difference between traditional and behavioral interview questions is understanding what the candidate will actually do if hired by your company.
 In other words, will this individual be able to complete tasks and assignments as part of their role?